Faith Inspires Faith

 A prominent rabbi was once asked by his students how one can improve their faith in God.
 The rabbi’s suggestion was to study those parts of the Bible that dealt with faith.
 By studying these stories of faithfulness and meditating upon them, our own faith is strengthened.
 Indeed, faith inspires faith.

 According to the Jewish sages, Psalm 64 is a prophecy about one such story of faith.
-The psalm refers to the time when Daniel, who according to Jewish tradition was a direct descendant of King David, was thrown into the lions’ den.
+Although attributed to King David as the author, the psalm refers to the time when Daniel, who according to Jewish tradition was a direct descendent of David, was thrown into the lions’ den.

 The psalm begins with a reference to an evil plot.
 In the book of Daniel, Chapter 6, we learn that the officers of King Darius were extremely jealous of Daniel, one of the three most powerful men in the kingdom.
 In fact, Daniel was poised to become the Prime Minister of the entire kingdom.
 The other officials were not keen on the idea, and so they devised a plan to discredit Daniel.